Conquest of New France: First Quebec campaign

 Initially and throughout the summer, all attention was to the east of Quebec City.
 Louis-Joseph de Montcalm-Grozon, marquis de Montcalm de Saint-Veran was a master of Defence and secured the eastern flank of the city.
 By August 1759, both sides (especially the British) were weakened from a year of intermittent battles, and Wolfe had still not made significant headway.
 Aware that the British campaign was on its last legs, he mustered his remaining troops and resources for one last campaign.
 Wolfe was convinced that his success would be to the east, but his subordinate Generals suggested attacking from the west.
 Surprise was essential.
 Wolfe landed his troops on the north-shore west of Quebec City and scaled the steep escarpment during the predawn hours of September 13.
 The most difficult aspect of this plan was to land 5,000 troops and supplies at night, from boats in a powerful river.
 Through rigorous training and with skilled naval support, this was effected between 4 am and 7 am.
 The first troops to emerge atop the cliffs secured a foothold by deceiving and then overpowering the light guard.
 By the time the French realized the British were approaching the gates of the city, they were forced to charge the British in the European style, in columns and ranks deployed across the open ground known as the Plains of Abraham.

 Wolfe deployed this troops across the entire battlefield while securing his flanks.
 This required him to abandon the traditional line three ranks deep.
 With a line two soldiers deep, he had his troops load their muskets with two balls.
 He then instructed them to hold firm until the French were 30 paces away ensuring a powerful deliver of that shot.
-Realizing that his troops were vulnerable, Wolfe had his troops lay on the ground during the initial stage of the French attack.
+Realizing that his troops were vulnerable, Wolfe had his troops lie on the ground during the initial stage of the French attack.